Ha0Tang/AttentionGAN/README.md

 If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([bjdxtanghao@gmail.com](bjdxtanghao@gmail.com)).

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
-If you'd like to work together or get in contact with me, please email hao.tang@unitn.it.
+If you'd like to work together or get in contact with me, please email bjdxtanghao@gmail.com.
 ___
 *Figure out what you like.
 Try to become the best in the world of it.*